Firozpur Cantonment

-Firozpur district's key administrative offices and residences, including the district courts and the commissioner's office, are in the Cantonment rather than the city.
+Firozpur district's key administrative offices and residences, including the district courts and the commissioner's office, are within the cantonment rather than the city.

 The Mall Road is the main road of the Cantonment and runs through most of its length.
 All key offices and institutions as well as residences are located on, or in close proximity to, the Mall Road.

 Demographics

 As of the 2001 Census of India, Firozpur Cantonment had a population of 57,418.
 Males constitute 60% of the population and females 40%.
 Firozpur Cantonment has an average literacy rate of 75%, higher than the national average of 74.04%; male literacy is 80%, and female literacy is 68%.
 In Firozpur Cantonment, 11% of the population is under 6 years of age.